kfrlib/kfr/docs/docs/getting-started/clang.md

 ### The DFT module is disabled

-`KFR_ENABLE_DFT` defaults to `ON` for Clang builds and `OFF` for other compilers.
-Confirm that CMake detected Clang, then configure explicitly with `-DKFR_ENABLE_DFT=ON` when you want the DFT, FFT, and convolution targets.
+DFT is supported with Clang, GCC, and MSVC since KFR 7.1. `KFR_ENABLE_DFT` defaults to `ON` for Clang and GCC builds and `OFF` for MSVC builds.
+Configure explicitly with `-DKFR_ENABLE_DFT=ON` when you want the DFT, FFT, and convolution targets.

 ### A cross build cannot find headers or libraries